Dead Boats Disposal Society

-The Dead Boats Disposal Society (DBDS) is a non-profit society dedicated to the removal and disposal of abandoned boats and marine debris from shorelines in British Columbia, Canada.
-The Victoria-based Society has hauled 124 boats out of the water since 2017, most from bays and inlets in the Capital Regional District from Sooke to the Gulf Islands.
-By February 2020, the group had removed 89,300 metric tonnes of marine debris.
+The Dead Boats Disposal Society (DBDS) is a non-profit group dedicated to the removal and disposal of abandoned boats and marine debris from shorelines in British Columbia, Canada.

+The Victoria-based Society hauled 124 boats out of the water between 2017 and 2021, most from bays and inlets in the Capital Regional District from Sooke to the Gulf Islands.

+In 2024, the Society's activity area included the waterways of the Fraser Valley.

 Issue

 The problem of derelict boats is widespread along the British Columbia coast since, before July 2019 when the Wrecked, Abandoned or Hazardous Vessels Act came into effect, it was not illegal to abandon a boat along Canada's coastline.
 With the Act, the government of Canada gained enforcement powers to impose penalties on individuals of up to $50,000, and to remove problem vessels if they are a hazard to safety or a threat to the marine environment.

-However, after four years, only two fines had been levied.
+In the four years after the Act came into effect, only two fines had been levied.

-Also, the Saanich Inlet Protection Society says "It seems the only time they act is after the boats have sunk."
+The Saanich Inlet Protection Society says "It seems the only time they act is after the boats have sunk."

 A boat may be an environmental and navigation hazard for years before it sinks, and John Roe of the DBDS notes that delaying action increases the cost of removal.
 While local municipalities are left to deal with derelict boats that come ashore, the problem is complicated from a jurisdictional standpoint because the seabed is a provincial responsibility, activities on the surface are under the purview of the Coast Guard, and the water in between is subject to Fisheries and Oceans Canada authority.

 Process

 Typically, when the Society is notified by the public about a problem boat, it conducts a survey to determine if the vessel is truly abandoned.

 Once a boat is removed with a barge and crane, it is tested for contaminants, dismantled, and disposed of at appropriate landfills.

 The cost to remove and dispose of a small craft ranges from $5,000 to $75,000.

+The DBDS pulled 124 abandoned vessels from British Columbia waterways between 2017 and 2021, including an estimated 89 vessels in 2020.

+By February 2020, the group had removed 89,300 metric tonnes of marine debris.

+In 2024, the DBDS worked with Transport Canada and a local group to remove approximately a dozen wrecked boats and debris from about a mile and a half of the Alouette River in the city of Pitt Meadows, in the Fraser Valley.

-Transport Canada estimates there are close to 1,600 abandoned and derelict boats in the waters of British Columbia.
+Transport Canada estimates there are close to 1,600 abandoned and derelict boats in the waters of British Columbia, but the DBDS's John Roe believes the number is closer to 4,000 to 6,000.

+Roe says that to end the proliferation of abandoned vessels, governments should track boat ownership, and penalize owners who "dump and flee".